wkumari/draft-wkumari-dnsop-alt-tld/README.md

 7. Acknowledgements

-   The authors understand that there is much politics surrounding the delegation of a new TLD and thank the ICANN liaison (and any other poor sod who gets sucked into this) in advance.
+   The authors understand that there is much politics surrounding the delegation of a new TLD and thank the ICANN liaison in advance.

+Kumari & Sullivan         Expires July 4, 2015                  [Page 7]

+Internet-Draft               Reserve ALT TLD               December 2014

 8. References